The Long-Term Consequences of Substance Abuse: Physical and Mental Effects

 Common physical consequences include:

-• Respiratory issues – Smoking or inhaling drugs can cause chronic bronchitis, lung damage, and breathing difficulties.
+• Respiratory issues – Smoking or inhaling illegal drugs can cause chronic bronchitis, lung damage, and breathing difficulties.

 Damage to these organs can be slow and silent, only becoming obvious when it’s advanced.
 That’s why early intervention is so important.